Semi Structured Data:-

 Most of the data come from various internet sources.
 As a result, there is constant updating of data which results in creating newly updated data.
 So structured data is fast changing data.

-This data is heterogeneous because most of the data comes from various Internet sources.
+This data is heterogeneous because most of the data come from various Internet sources.

 Storage of semi-struct data